taskforcedev/teamspeak/README.md

 <code>Taskforcedev\Teamspeak\ServiceProvider::class,</code>

+Also if not present please also add the following service provider.

+<code>Taskforcedev\LaravelSupport\ServiceProvider::class,</code>

 #### Overwriting Config ####
 The package comes with default config however you will likely wish to publish this and overwrite with your own config settings.